EmpPowiUDE/NovalandGuide/docs/source/IndividualSettingsForTheSession.rst

 Individual settings for the session:
 =====================================

-To be able to make individual settings, these must already be defined in the Settings.py file in PyCharm.

-To start a session, you can go to the Session Settings section.
-There, you can make settings that are either predefined by oTree or that you can determine yourself in the settings.py file under SESSION_CONFIGS.
-Under the 'dict' section, you can define individual variables.
+The general session configuration can be set in the SESSION_CONFIGS in the settings.py file in the root directory of your Novaland project.

-In the example code provided, SESSION_CONFIGS is a list of dictionaries, with each dictionary containing key-value pairs representing settings for a particular session configuration.
+SESSION_CONFIGS is a list of dictionaries, with each dictionary containing key-value pairs representing settings for a particular session configuration.

 .. code-block:: console